EB-1A Denied? Reasons for Rejection, Denial Rate | VisaNation

 You may also be able to apply for an EB-2 or an EB-3.
 However, these options require you to have a job offer from a U.S. employer and a PERM Labor Certification.
 While far from ideal, they do present an opportunity to immigrate to the U.S. through employment.

-As we’ve covered throughout this post, the most important factor when it comes to avoiding an EB-1A denial is having an immigration attorney.
-From the ground up, a lawyer will make sure that your case is waterproof before it even makes it to the USCIS.
+As we've covered throughout this post, the most important factor when it comes to avoiding an EB-1A denial is having an immigration attorney.
+A lawyer ensures your case is perfect before it even makes it to the USCIS.
 If your petition has already been denied, then an attorney is essential to exploring legal alternatives such as motions, appeals, and filing for other green card options.

 Tags: EB-1